CrossRef/event-data-user-guide/event-data-manual.md

  - useful to look at Deposits to get samples over time

 #### Provenance

 #### Methodology

+#endif

 #### Coverage

-The Facebook source works by fetching counts for a selection of DOIs that it knows about.
-Because of the limitations of the Facebook API it is impractical to attempt to fetch data for all DOIs.
-Therefore CED checks only for a subset of all DOIs.
+The Facebook source works by fetching counts for a selection of DOIs for Research Object that CED knows about.
+See the Internal Research Object section.

-TODO selection of DOIs

 #### Freshness